Örüg Temür Khan

 Elbeg Khan appointed Bahamu (Batula, Mahamu, Muhamud) ruler of the Four Oirats after he had mistakenly executed his father Khuuhai.
-The Khagan's decision disappointed the Oirat Torguud clan leader Ugetchi Khashikha (Үгэчи Хашиха; 烏格齊哈什哈, "Khashikha" means prince or duke in the Tungusic languages).
+The Khagan's decision disappointed the Oirat Torguud clan leader Ugechi Khashikha (Үгэчи Хашиха; 烏格齊哈什哈, "Khashikha" means prince or duke in the Tungusic languages).
 Ugetchi Khashikha and Bahamu organized the plot to kill Elbeg and succeeded; the former seized the family and property of the late Khagan.
-There's a dispute over whether Örüg Temür was the same person as Ugechi Khashikha himself, because the Ming Dynasty recorded fierce battles between Gulichi of Eastern Mongols and Oirat's leaders.
+There's a dispute over whether Örüg Temür was the same person as Ugechi Khashikha himself, because the Ming Dynasty recorded fierce battles between Guilichi of Eastern Mongols and Oirat's leaders.
 Thus, it is still unclear whether he was an Oirat or a Genghisid.
-The History of Ming recorded that Gulichi became the new khagan in 1402 and abolished the dynastic title of "Great Yuan" (大元) promulgated in 1271 by Kublai; however, the Han-style title had already been abolished in 1388.
+The History of Ming recorded that Guilichi became the new khagan in 1402 and abolished the dynastic title of "Great Yuan" (大元) promulgated in 1271 by Kublai; however, the Han-style title had already been abolished in 1388.